liberland/Constitution/Liberland-constitution.md

 ### Article IV: The Judicial Power

 * **§IV.1.** The judicial power of the Free Republic of Liberland shall be vested in the Courts of the Free Republic of Liberland.
+* **§IV.2.** The Courts of the Free Republic of Liberland shall consist of the Civil Court, Criminal Court and the Supreme Court.
-* **§IV.2.** The Courts of the Free Republic of Liberland shall first and foremost uphold the Constitution of the Free Republic of Liberland and any laws passed in accordance therewith.
+* **§IV.3.** The Courts of the Free Republic of Liberland shall first and foremost uphold the Constitution of the Free Republic of Liberland and any laws passed in accordance therewith.
-* **§IV.3.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses upon their Rights.
+* **§IV.4.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses upon their Rights.
-* **§IV.4.** The Judges of the Courts of the Free Republic of Liberland shall regulate their own affairs within the Secretariat of the Judiciary of the Free Republic of Liberland.
+* **§IV.5.** The Judges of the Courts of the Free Republic of Liberland shall regulate their own affairs within the Secretariat of the Judiciary of the Free Republic of Liberland.
-  * **§IV.4(1)** The Secretariat of the Judiciary shall be headed by the Chief Justice of the Supreme Court.
+  * **§IV.5(1)** The Secretariat of the Judiciary shall be headed by the Chief Justice of the Supreme Court.
-  * **§IV.4(2)** The Secretariat of the Judiciary shall supervise all Agents of the judicial branch of the Public Administration.
+  * **§IV.5(2)** The Secretariat of the Judiciary shall supervise all Agents of the judicial branch of the Public Administration.
-  * **§IV.4(3)** No Agent of Law Enforcement shall enter the premises of any Court of the Free Republic of Liberland unless with the express and informed consent of the Secretariat of the Judiciary or pursuant to the Supreme Warrant.
+  * **§IV.5(3)** No Agent of Law Enforcement shall enter the premises of any Court of the Free Republic of Liberland unless with the express and informed consent of the Secretariat of the Judiciary or pursuant to the Supreme Warrant.
-* **§IV.5.** The Judges of the Courts of the Free Republic of Liberland shall be independent and shall not be removable by any other branch of the Public Administration.
+* **§IV.6.** The Judges of the Courts of the Free Republic of Liberland shall be independent and shall not be removable by any other branch of the Public Administration.
-  * **§IV.5(1)** The remuneration of the Judges shall not be lowered without the express and informed consent of the Secretariat of the Judiciary of the Free Republic of Liberland.
+  * **§IV.6(1)** The remuneration of the Judges shall not be lowered without the express and informed consent of the Secretariat of the Judiciary of the Free Republic of Liberland.
- * **§IV.5(2)** No Judge of any Court of the Free Republic of Liberland shall be arrested for any period whatsoever unless pursuant to the Supreme Warrant or under exigent circumstances where there is a direct threat to others or where vital evidence may be destroyed.
+  * **§IV.6(2)** No Judge of any Court of the Free Republic of Liberland shall be arrested for any period whatsoever unless pursuant to the Supreme Warrant or under exigent circumstances where there is a direct threat to others or where vital evidence may be destroyed.
- * **§IV.5(3)** Where a Judge is placed under arrest without the Supreme Warrant, the Chief Justice of the Supreme Court shall be immediately notified about the detainment and shall have the power to order immediate release of the detained Judge.
+  * **§IV.6(3)** Where a Judge is placed under arrest without the Supreme Warrant, the Chief Justice of the Supreme Court shall be immediately notified about the detainment and shall have the power to order immediate release of the detained Judge.
- * **§IV.5(4)** Should the Chief Justice of the Supreme Court be the Judge arrested, the most senior Justice of the Supreme Court shall have the power to order the immediate release of him or her.
+  * **§IV.6(4)** Should the Chief Justice of the Supreme Court be the Judge arrested, the most senior Justice of the Supreme Court shall have the power to order the immediate release of him or her.
- * **§IV.5(5)** The Supreme Warrant shall be issued by the Chief Justice of the Supreme Court, or by at least three Justices of the Supreme Court acting together, upon request by the Office of the Public Prosecutor supported by clear and convincing evidence of an alleged offence.
+  * **§IV.6(5)** The Supreme Warrant shall be issued by the Chief Justice of the Supreme Court, or by at least three Justices of the Supreme Court acting together, upon request by the Office of the Public Prosecutor supported by clear and convincing evidence of an alleged offence.
-* **§IV.6.** The Judicial Appointment Commission shall appoint qualified lawyers for the positions of Judges of the Civil Court and the Criminal Court.
+* **§IV.7.** The Judicial Appointment Commission shall appoint qualified lawyers for the positions of Judges of the Civil Court and the Criminal Court.
-  * **§IV.6(1)** The Judicial Appointment Commission shall be composed of nine members appointed or elected for a term of six years:
+  * **§IV.7(1)** The Judicial Appointment Commission shall be composed of nine members appointed or elected for a term of six years:
-   * **§IV.6(1)(a)** three members appointed by the Chief Justice of Supreme Court;
+   * **§IV.7(1)(a)** three members appointed by the Chief Justice of Supreme Court;
-   * **§IV.6(1)(b)** three members appointed by the Chief Attorney of the Republic;
+   * **§IV.7(1)(b)** three members appointed by the Chief Attorney of the Republic;
-   * **§IV.6(1)(c)** three members elected by the Citizens of the Free Republic of Liberland.
+   * **§IV.7(1)(c)** three members elected by the Citizens of the Free Republic of Liberland.
-  * **§IV.6(2)** The Judicial Appointment Commission shall sit en banc and it shall reach its decisions with no fewer than seven votes.
+  * **§IV.7(2)** The Judicial Appointment Commission shall sit en banc and it shall reach its decisions with no fewer than seven votes.
-  * **§IV.6(3)** No Person shall hold the office of any Judge of any Court of the Free Republic of Liberland whilst holding any other public office within the legislative or executive branch of the Public Administration concurrently.
+  * **§IV.7(3)** No Person shall hold the office of any Judge of any Court of the Free Republic of Liberland whilst holding any other public office within the legislative or executive branch of the Public Administration concurrently.
-* **§IV.7.** The Judicial Appointment Commission shall have the power to inquire into alleged misconduct of any Judge of the Civil Court or the Criminal Court.
+* **§IV.8.** The Judicial Appointment Commission shall have the power to inquire into alleged misconduct of any Judge of the Civil Court or the Criminal Court.
-  * **§IV.7(1)** The Judicial Appointment Commission shall have the power to subpoena Judges of the Civil Court and the Criminal Court and Agents of the Public Administration to hear testimonies given under oath.
+  * **§IV.8(1)** The Judicial Appointment Commission shall have the power to subpoena Judges of the Civil Court and the Criminal Court and Agents of the Public Administration to hear testimonies given under oath.
-  * **§IV.7(2)** The Judicial Appointment Commission may remove any Judge of the Civil Court or the Criminal Court from the office upon a proven case of gross misconduct or intentional procurement of the miscarriage of justice.
+  * **§IV.8(2)** The Judicial Appointment Commission may remove any Judge of the Civil Court or the Criminal Court from the office upon a proven case of gross misconduct or intentional procurement of the miscarriage of justice.
-  * **§IV.7(3)** Should there be suspicion that any Judge of the Civil Court or the Criminal Court issues Warrants or Orders too leniently, the Judicial Appointment Commission shall have the power to inquire into the justifiability of such Warrants or Orders, and may remove such a Judge from his or her office upon proving that is the case.
+  * **§IV.8(3)** Should there be suspicion that any Judge of the Civil Court or the Criminal Court issues Warrants or Orders too leniently, the Judicial Appointment Commission shall have the power to inquire into the justifiability of such Warrants or Orders, and may remove such a Judge from his or her office upon proving that is the case.
-  * **§IV.7(4)** Should the Judicial Appointment Commission find evidence of any criminal conduct, it shall be passed to the Office of the Chief Public Prosecutor; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
+  * **§IV.8(4)** Should the Judicial Appointment Commission find evidence of any criminal conduct, it shall be passed to the Office of the Chief Public Prosecutor; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
-  * **§IV.7(5)** The Judicial Appointment Commission shall have the power to declare any Judge of any Court of the Free Republic of Liberland to be unable to continue to hold his or her office due to very poor health or old age but not before the age of seventy-five.
+  * **§IV.8(5)** The Judicial Appointment Commission shall have the power to declare any Judge of any Court of the Free Republic of Liberland to be unable to continue to hold his or her office due to very poor health or old age but not before the age of seventy-five.
-* **§IV.8.** The Courts of the Free Republic of Liberland shall consist of the Civil Court, Criminal Court and the Supreme Court.
-  * **§IV.8(1)** Should a defendant consider evidence gathered against him or her as grossly insufficient or a prosecution or claim as clearly unconstitutional, he or she may request the Civil Court or Criminal Court to hold a Preliminary Hearing.
-  * **§IV.8(2)** Preliminary Hearings shall be held by one Judge of the relevant Court who may dismiss the case before it proceeds to a full trial on the following grounds: (a) lack of sufficient evidence, (b) clear unconstitutionality of the prosecution or claim or (c) violation of defendant's procedural rights.
-  * **§IV.8(3)** At the Preliminary Hearing a Judge shall have the power to issue such Warrants and Orders as deemed necessary and within the powers of the relevant Court; such Warrants and Orders shall be reviewable at a full trial.
-  * **§IV.8(4)** Should a claim or a prosecution be dismissed for frivolity at a Preliminary Hearing, the plaintiff or the prosecutor shall ordinarily be ordered to cover all reasonable expenses of the defendant connected to his or her legal defence as well as all court fees unless there is compelling reason otherwise.
 * **§IV.9.** The Supreme Court shall be composed of four Justices of the Supreme Court and the Chief Justice of the Supreme Court who shall preside over the Court.
   * **§IV.9(1)** The Supreme Court shall at all times give hearing en banc and reach its decisions with a simple majority unless required otherwise in this Constitution.
   * **§IV.9(2)** All verdicts of the Supreme Court shall be binding upon the parties to the proceedings and the Civil Court and the Criminal Court on the point of law in all future proceedings where applicable.